 Dear Barely Breathing,

-I can see power and control and the cycle of abuse in your marriage, but there is something else that I see in all abusive relationships that is happening to you, too.
+I can see power and control and the cycle of abuse in your marriage, but there is something else that I see in all abusive relationships that is happening to you too.
 Being in an abusive relationship makes you second-guess yourself, as you are doing right now.
 You're even dissociating from and repressing what is occurring.
-In other words, you are blocking these events from your memory, or it's like you are sitting in a movie theater watching your life events on a theater screen.
+In other words, you are blocking these events from your memory.
+It's like you are sitting in a movie theater, watching your life events on a theater screen.
 These are defense mechanisms to give you protection.
-However, this is your life and it's real.
+However, this is your life, and it's real.